Start Your LLC in Maine

 Step 1: Name your Maine LLC

+Pick a unique name for your LLC.
 The first step is selecting an LLC name.
 That may sound simple, but it’s important to consider a few factors.
-You need a name that is clear and identifiable for your Maine business.
+You need a name that’s clear and identifiable for your Maine business.

 LLC Naming Requirements

-Maine state law also requires that your business name include one of the following suffixes:
+Maine state law requires that your business name include one of the following designators in its name indicating that the company is an LLC:

 • Limited Liability Company